 Ledges, window sills, eaves, and holes in roofing are all fantastic locations for birds to build their nests.

-You can prevent bird diseases by deterring birds from your property.
-This can be done by repairing any damages to your property, adding barriers to window ledges and other deterrents to ledges and eaves.
+You can prevent bird diseases by deterring birds from your property or premises.
+This can be done by repairing any damages, adding barriers to window ledges and other deterrents to ledges and eaves.